-Term Meaning in this document adviser A natural person who provides financial product advice to a retail client and is: • an Australian financial services licensee; or a representative of an Australian financial services licensee AFS licence An Australian financial services licence under s913B that authorises a person who carries out a financial services business to provide financial services Note: This is a definition contained in s761A. 'approved course' and 'approved training course' Training course that has been assessed by an authorised assessor and has been listed on the ASIC Training Register ASIC Australian Securities and Investments Commission ASIC Training Register The register that contains details of training courses and individual assessment services that have been approved by ASIC authorised assessors as meeting the training requirements in RG 146 Australian Qualifications Framework (AQF) The unified national system that provides the criteria for qualifications issued by the school sector, vocational education and training sector (e.g. TAFEs and private RTOs) and the higher education sector (e.g. universities) Australian Quality Training Framework (AQTF) The national set of standards that assures nationally consistent, high-quality training and assessment services for Australia's vocational education and training system. authorised assessor An organisation that is recognised by ASIC to assess a training course against ASIC's knowledge and skill requirements for the purposes of meeting the training standards, or to carry out an assessment of an individual's competence Corporations Act Corporations Act 2001 and includes regulations made for the purposes of the Corporations Act FHSA deposit account An FHSA that is a deposit product (as defined in s761A) financial product Generally a facility through which, or through the acquisition of which, a person does one or more of the following: makes a financial investment (see s763B); manages financial risk (see s763C); makes non-cash payments (see s763D) Note: See Div 3 of Part 7.1 for the exact definition.
+Term Meaning in this document adviser A natural person who provides financial product advice to a retail client and is: an Australian financial services licensee; or a representative of an Australian financial services licensee AFS licence An Australian financial services licence under s913B of the Corporations Act that authorises a person who carries out a financial services business to provide financial services Note: This is a definition contained in s761A of the Corporations Act.
+AFS licensee A person who holds an Australian financial services licence under s913B of the Corporations Act Note: This is a definition contained in s761A of the Corporations Act. 'approved course' and 'approved training course' Training course that has been assessed by an authorised assessor and has been listed on the ASIC Training Register ASIC Australian Securities and Investments Commission ASIC Training Register The register that contains details of training courses and individual assessment services that have been approved by ASIC authorised assessors as meeting the training requirements in RG 146 Australian carbon credit unit A unit issued under s147 of the Carbon Credits (Carbon Farming Initiative) Act 2011 Australian Qualifications Framework (AQF) The unified national system that provides the criteria for qualifications issued by the school sector, vocational education and training sector (e.g. TAFEs and private RTOs) and the higher education sector (e.g. universities) Australian Quality Training Framework (AQTF) The national set of standards that assures nationally consistent, high-quality training and assessment services for Australia's vocational education and training system. authorised assessor An organisation that is recognised by ASIC to assess a training course against ASIC's knowledge and skill requirements for the purposes of meeting the training standards, or to carry out an assessment of an individual's competence carbon unit A unit issued under Pt 4.2 of the Clean Energy Act 2011 Clean Energy Legislative Package The Clean Energy Legislative Package includes the Clean Energy Act 2011, the Carbon Credits (Carbon Farming Initiative) Act 2011, and the Australian National Registry of Emissions Units Act 2011